lexsca/spoof/README.rst

 Compatibility
 ~~~~~~~~~~~~~

-Spoof was tested with the following versions of Python (2.6.x and 3.3.x omitted due to SSL compatibility issues):
+Spoof is tested against the following versions of Python (2.6.x and 3.3.x omitted due to SSL compatibility issues):

 -  3.7.1
 -  3.6.7